FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_sdk/index.rst

 Bug Fixes
 """""""""

-Virtually every release of the SDK includes bug fixes, but when the *Tech Team* wishes to elevate the visibility of an important bug fix it is included in a Bug Fixes section of the Release Notes.
-Sometimes team code can be affected if the bug required a workaround, and being elevated in the Release Notes is a way for the *Tech Team* to notify teams that the workaround is no longer necessary.
+Virtually every release of the SDK includes bug fixes, but when the *Technology Team* wishes to elevate the visibility of an important bug fix it is included in a Bug Fixes section of the Release Notes.
+Sometimes team code can be affected if the bug required a workaround, and being elevated in the Release Notes is a way for the *Technology Team* to notify teams that the workaround is no longer necessary.